Referee lacked control - Posteceglou

 "Sometimes players are just reckless but that doesn't mean it is excusable.
 We had a player who had a serious injury, there's a couple of others who were lucky to escape from that and that is why I was disappointed with the way the night panned out."

-Niang, who was booked by referee Don Robertson for his challenge on Ideguchi, has been given a retrospective Scottish FA charge of serious foul play, with the hearing set for Thursday.
+Alloa midfielder Niang, who was booked by referee Don Robertson for his challenge on Ideguchi, has been given a retrospective Scottish FA charge of serious foul play, with the hearing set for Thursday.

-Postecoglou refused to put a timescale on the absence of McGregor, who suffered a serious facial injury in an aerial collision wit Adam King.
+Postecoglou refused to put a timescale on the absence of McGregor, who suffered a serious facial injury in an aerial collision with Adam King.

 "I don't put on time frames, I am not in the medical profession," he added.